pragati-puri/pragati-puri/README.md

 ## 🔭 What I'm Working On

-**[VitalByte]** — An AI-powered nutrition platform that analyzes blood work biomarkers to deliver personalized meal recommendations, recipe suggestions, and grocery cost optimization.
+**VitalByte** : An AI-powered nutrition platform that analyzes blood work biomarkers to deliver personalized meal recommendations, recipe suggestions, and grocery cost optimization.
 Built with a multi-agent architecture (Optimization, Recipe, and Food Swap agents) targeting a 20% reduction in grocery costs.

 `TypeScript` `Next.js` `React` `Python` `LangChain` `Pandas`